JaeYoonKim72/GMStool/README.md

 ## 2. Download
-Executable files of GMStool can be downloaded as the following command in linux and window.
+Executable and example files of GMStool can be downloaded as the following command in linux and window.
   - git clone https://github.com/JaeYoonKim72/GMStool

 R-package of GMStool can be downladed as the following command in R (refer to https://github.com/lovemun/GMStool).